wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 Before scheduling, it checks resources, QoS, policies, user specs.

 This needs application executables to be designed and built as microservices (independent, small, reuseable code) instead of a monalith.

-Containers within each pod share the same lifecycle.

 Several containers: the webapp, log-agent, Istio, etc.